 - Customization: The nadir tilt angle was changed from 20 to 11 so the camera was pointed straight down.

 - Wind: From NE, 7 to 10 mph

 - Software: Microsoft ICE

 - Stitching: all 25 photos from one cycle stitched together.

-- Post processing: Some stitching errors in the little planet panorama were hidden in Photoshop.
+- Post processing: Some stitching errors in the panoramas were hidden in Photoshop.
 Some white buildings were darkened to fix overexposure.
-Panoramas at Photosynth cannot be passed through Photoshop so what you see there is what Microsoft ICE produced.